garnierclement/pfe/projects/manticore/README.md

 * PUB to publish data
 * SUB to subscribe to a PUB socket
 * REQ to issue a synchronous request
-* REP to issue a synchronous reply (not used actually, see DEALER)
+* REP to issue a synchronous reply (not used actually, see ROUTER)
 * ROUTER to issue asynchronous replies
 * DEALER to issue asynchronous requests